September 5, 2017

 It is my pleasure to provide you with the investment section of this year’s Comprehensive Annual Financial Report (CAFR).
 My letter provides an overview of the investment portfolio’s performance over the past year and our view of the investment market in the years to come.

-Hedge funds were another asset class that didn’t perform up to expectations over the past year, as the industry struggles to adapt to the changing regulatory and political environment.
-Unlike real assets, we believe the weakness in hedge funds is more structural in nature and better risk-adjusted investments exist elsewhere in the portfolio.
-Recognizing the difficult market environment for hedge funds, in June of 2016 the Board approved a recommendation to reduce the targeted asset allocation from 15% to 10% of assets.
-The reduction in hedge funds will be offset by increasing the targeted allocation to real assets and opportunistic debt to 7.5% each (both currently have 5% targets).
-As part of the change, the opportunistic debt allocation will be carved out and reported as a separate asset class rather than a subset of the broader fixed income allocation.
-The changes will become effective January 1, 2017.
+There was one significant change to MPERS’ asset allocation during the year.
+Effective January 1, 2017, the Board approved a change to reduce the targeted allocation to hedge funds from 15% to 10% of assets.
+The reduction in hedge funds was offset by increasing the targeted allocation to real assets and opportunistic debt to 7.5% each (both previously had 5% targets).
+As part of the change, the opportunistic debt allocation was carved out and is now reported as a separate asset class rather than a subset of the broader fixed income allocation.

-While MPERS’ fiscal year return fell short of the actuarial target of 7.75%, MPERS’ longer-term performance was strong enough to allow an additional $47 million investment into the recently established contribution stabilization fund.
-The reserve fund now has a balance of $188 million, which will be used to offset years when experience falls short of our actuarial goals.
+While MPERS’ fiscal year return exceeded the actuarial target of 7.75% and MPERS’ longer-term performance was strong enough to allow an additional $31 million investment into the recently established contribution stabilization fund.
+The reserve fund now has a balance of $220 million, which will be used to offset years when experience falls short of our actuarial goals.
 I commend the Board for their foresight in creating this fund, as it demonstrates a true alignment of interest with our members and will provide stability to our employers’ contribution rates as we navigate this difficult investment climate.

 Thank you for the opportunity to serve as your Chief Investment Officer, and I hope you enjoy this year’s annual report.